-- Teachers employed by KU Children's Services (up to 14 weeks) - Teachers employed by Goodstart (4 weeks from 1 March 2022; 6 weeks if the baby is born after 1 December 2023) - Teachers employed by Mission Australia (now part of Goodstart) are initially covered by the Mission Australia Early Learning Enterprise Agreement until Goodstart's new Enterprise Agreement 2021 is approved by the Fair Work Commission in coming months; under the Goodstart agreement: (6 weeks; see point above). - Teachers employed by the Catholic centres previously covered by the Teachers (Catholic Early Childhood Service Centres and Pre-Schools) (State) Award and now by the Modern Award (6 weeks) - Teachers employed by UTS (return-to-work bonus of 9 weeks pay rather than parental leave). - Teachers employed in Uniting Early Learning (14 weeks paid parental leave). - Teachers employed in childcare centres attached to NSW hospitals (14 weeks if employed directly by the Local Health District; employees of community-based services located on hospital grounds are not included). - Teachers employed in preschools attached to independent schools are entitled to an allowance in accordance with the applicable agreement.
+- Teachers employed by KU Children's Services (up to 14 weeks) - Teachers employed by Goodstart (4 weeks from 1 March 2022; 6 weeks from 1 March 2024) - Teachers employed by Mission Australia (now part of Goodstart) are initially covered by the Mission Australia Early Learning Enterprise Agreement until Goodstart's new Enterprise Agreement 2021 is approved by the Fair Work Commission in coming months; under the Goodstart agreement: (6 weeks; see point above). - Teachers employed by the Catholic centres previously covered by the Teachers (Catholic Early Childhood Service Centres and Pre-Schools) (State) Award and now by the Modern Award (6 weeks) - Teachers employed by UTS (return-to-work bonus of 9 weeks pay rather than parental leave). - Teachers employed by Wollongong University Centres, Big Fat Smile (previously Illawarra Children's Services), Mission Australia. - Teachers employed in Uniting Early Learning (14 weeks paid parental leave). - Teachers employed in childcare centres attached to NSW hospitals (14 weeks if employed directly by the Local Health District; employees of community-based services located on hospital grounds are not included). - Teachers employed in preschools attached to independent schools are entitled to an allowance in accordance with the applicable agreement.
 Similar arrangements generally (but not always) apply to teachers in long day care centres attached to schools. - Teachers employed in University of Wollongong Centres who have completed 40 weeks of continuous paid service (12 weeks; can be taken as 24 weeks at half pay). - Teachers employed by Big Fat Smile (previously Illawarra Children's Services) after 12 months of continuous service (6 weeks).